vippsas/vipps-developers/faqs/common-problems-faq.md

 # FAQ: Common problems

-See also
+Also see
 [Common problems](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api-faq#common-problems)
-in the eCom API FAQs.
+in the eCom API FAQ.

 ## Why do payments fail?